-The LDAP group type is represented in the tree by the LDAP icon display if authentication is enabled.
-Using the tree menu, the global administrator adds and maintains LDAP domains and assigns designated group administrators (Sub Admins) access to specific entities (nodes) within that domain.
+The LDAP group type is represented in the tree by the LDAP icon .
+This branch will only display if authentication is enabled.
+Using the tree menu, the global administrator adds and maintains LDAP domains domains, and assigns designated group administrators (Sub Admins) access to specific entities (nodes) within that domain.
 The group administrator creates and maintains filtering profiles for nodes assigned to him/her.
-For Active Directory or "Other" server types, these nodes include primary or static groups workstations and users.
-For Novell eDirectory, Sun One, Sun IPlanet, or Netscape Directory server types, these nodes also include dynamic groups also include dynamic groups.
+For Active Directory or "Other" server types, these nodes include primary or static groups , workstations , users , or containers .
+For Open Directory, nodes include groups and users.
+For Novell eDirectory, Sun One, Sun IPlanet, or Netscape Directory server types, these nodes also include dynamic groups .
 If users belong to more than one group, the global administrator sets the priority for group filtering.